Asi4nn/UTSC/README.md

 - Techniques of the Calculus of Several Variables II

 ## Tips for Prospective Students
+You may have stumbled on this repo as a student getting ready for some course I've taken in the past, or maybe getting ready for university in general so these are the only things (in my opinion) you need to succeed academically.

+This comes from someone who doesn't like to work too hard and has put in just the work necessary to be satisfactory to my own standards (current cGPA: `3.87/4`).

 1. **Always go to lecture:** This is obvious, but sometimes overlooked because of the demand for recorded lectures.
 Not only will you get the information sooner if you go in-person, but more importantly it reduces distraction from taking notes, which is almost always better than just paying attention.
 This greatly improves memory retention of the material and you will develop a note taking style which helps you remember the most important concepts better.
 *Note that there may be few exceptions, like if you already know the course material really well, or some rare courses which the lectures and tutorials are not actually very useful (examples could be CSCB20 and Ilir's CSCC01)*